Diya1568/First-demo/README.md

-# First-demo
+cd# First-demo
 This is my first Git Repository.<br/>
-This is an example.
+This is a sample file.